parapet-io/parapet/README.md

 }
 ```

 Let's walk through this code.
 You start writing your processes by extending `Process` trait and parameterizing it with an effect type.
-In this example we left so-called hole `F[_]` in our `Printer` type which can be any type constructor with a single argument, e.g. `F[_]` is a generic type constructor, cats effect `IO` is a specific type constructor and `IO[Unit]` is a concrete type.
-Starting from this moment it should become clear what it means for a process to be generic.
-Simply speaking it means that a process doesn't depend on any specific effect type e.g. `IO`.
+In this example, we left so-called hole `F[_]` in our `Printer` type which can be any type constructor with a single argument, e.g. `F[_]` is a generic type constructor, cats effect `IO` is a specific type constructor and `IO[Unit]` is a concrete type.
+Starting from this moment, it should become clear what it means for a process to be generic.
+Simply speaking, it means that a process doesn't depend on any specific effect type e.g. `IO`.
 Thus we can claim that our `Printer` process is surely generic.
 The next step is to define a process API or contract that defines a set of events that it can send and receive.
 Process contract is an important part of any process specification that should be taken seriously.
 API defines a protocol that other processes will use to communicate with your process.
 Please remember that it's a very important aspect of any process definition and take it seriously.
-The next step would be importing `DSL`, Parapet DSL is a small set of operations -that we will consider in details in the next chapters-, in this example we need only `eval` operator that  suspends a side effect in `F`, in our Printer process we suspend `println` effectful computation.
+The next step would be importing `DSL`, Parapet DSL is a small set of operations that we will consider in detail in the next chapters.
+In this example, we need only `eval` operator that  suspends a side effect in `F`, in our Printer process we suspend `println` effectful computation.
 Finally, every process should override `handle` function defined in `Process` trait. `handle` function is a partial function that matches input events and produces an executable `flows`.
 If you ever tried Akka framework you may find this approach familiar (for the curious, `Receive` is simply a type alias for `PartialFunction[Event, DslF[F, Unit]]`).
 In our Printer process, we match on `Print` event using a well known pattern-matching feature in Scala language.
-If you are new in functional programming I'd strongly recommend to read about pattern-matching, it's a very powerful instrument.
+If you are new in functional programming, I'd strongly recommend to read about pattern-matching - it's a very powerful instrument.
-That's it, we have considered every important aspect of our Printer process, let's move forward and write a simple client process that will talk to our Printer.
+That's it.
+We have considered every important aspect of our `Printer` process.
+Let's move forward and write a simple client process that will talk to our `Printer`.

 ```scala